vuestorefront/magento2/docs/guide/global-state-management.md

 });
 ```

-The `wishlistGql` is the GraphQL query and can looks like this:
+The `wishlistGql` is the GraphQL query that can look like this:

 ```javascript
 import { gql } from 'graphql-request';